What does inflation mean for your money?

 On a daily basis, inflation changes how much money is worth.
 If there’s a higher inflation rate, your money won’t go as far because things cost more.

-This illustration shows how inflation can impact your savings if inflation was at a rate of 9.9%.
+This illustration shows how inflation can impact your savings if inflation was at, for example, 3%.

 You can find the latest inflation information at the Office for National Statistics.
 It is also worth remembering that the rate of inflation can rise and fall.